 - In Briquette manufacturing, the process of densification requires more energy

-- Initial cost is very high for briquette
+- The initial cost is very high for briquette

-- Briquette needs large space for setting up the plant
+- Briquette needs a large space for setting up the plant

 - It needs modern machines for shredding, crushing and drying